revolunet/django-picocms/README.md

  - `CMSMeta` options:
      - `root_category` : when editing this object in the admin, categories will be this category or its descendants.
 Specify a string like `news` or `news/frontpage`.
      - `image_model`: specify any model with a `file` attribute that will be used for the image picker in the admin.
+ - `publics` manager : will return all active items, filtered by root_category if any

 ## Todo :